-Many medical and infant development experts discourage television viewing for infants under age 2.
+Many medical and infant development experts discourage watching TV for babies under two years old.
 Certainly one-on-one direct interaction is far more valuable than a half-hour in front of the TV for any baby.
 Sometimes busy parents are tempted to set baby in front of a favorite video or TV show just so they can get something done for 30 minutes.
-The obvious drawback to this approach is that parents can easily fall into the trap of increasing this TV time until, before they know it, baby is watching 2 hours of TV or videos every day.
-Most experts, and parents, would agree that this much viewing might actually be harmful to baby’s development.
+The obvious drawback to this approach is that parents can easily fall into the trap of increasing this TV time until, before they know it, baby is watching two hours of TV or videos every day.
+Most experts, and parents, would agree that watching extensive TV for babies under two years of age might actually be harmful to baby’s development.

 When you do allow baby to view TV or video programs, involve yourself as much as possible to make it more stimulating and developmentally beneficial for baby.
 Here is how:

 - Sit baby on your lap and view the show together.
 This way baby feels more connected to you.

 - View shows that use music and song as much as possible.
 Sing and clap along with baby.
 It’s better for baby to hear your voice singing and see your clapping than to watch the characters on TV.

 - Get moving.
 Stand or sit up with baby so you can move and dance around to the music.
 This helps baby focus more on you instead of the TV.